This document refers to Schleuder version 3.4 To read about older versions of Schleuder please see the older docs.

 - x-set-fingerprint: 0x12345678DEADBEEF12345678DEADBEEF12345678

 - Assign the key with the given fingerprint to your subscription.
+It is not possible to set an empty fingerprint.
+To unset a fingerprint use

 - x-set-fingerprint: firstname.lastname@example.org 0x12345678DEADBEEF12345678DEADBEEF12345678

 - Assign the key with the given fingerprint to the given subscription.
 This variant of this command may only be used by list-admins.
+To unset a fingerprint use

 - Lists all public keys known to the list.
 To see only keys that match a given string, use